How to Setup a Proxy in Windows 11

 Setting up a manual proxy

-Setting up a manual proxy in Windows 11 means entering the server address and port number yourself if you don’t have a setup script.
+Setting up a manual proxy in Windows 11 lets you enter the server address and port number yourself, which is useful when you don’t have an automatic setup script.
+You’ll need the specific IP address and port number for the proxy server to get this working.

 - Navigate to Settings > Network & internet > Proxy.